 Daily exercise is sustainable for most healthy adults, but individual recovery capacity varies.
 Watch for these indicators that your current approach needs adjustment:

 Loss of motivation or dread.
 Exercise should feel challenging but not punishing.
 If you begin dreading your daily session, the intensity is likely too high, the variety too low, or the duration too long.
-Reduce, vary, and shorten β then rebuild.
+Reduce, vary, and shorten, then rebuild from the new floor.
+Westcott (2012, PMID 22777332) frames the long-term view: the health benefits of regular training accrue over years, and no individual session is worth damaging the sustainability of the habit that produces those years of consistency.

 Daily Fitness with RazFit

 The 32 achievement badges reward exactly the behavior that makes daily challenges transformative: consistency.
-Streak badges mark 3, 7, 14, and 30 consecutive training days.
-The gamification turns daily exercise from a discipline challenge into a progress game.
+Streak badges mark 3, 7, 14, and 30 consecutive training days, which are the same milestone windows behavioral research associates with habit consolidation.
+The gamification turns daily exercise from a discipline challenge into a progress game, and for most users this is the decisive factor in whether the daily habit survives past the first month of novelty.

 Download RazFit on iOS 18+ for iPhone and iPad.
-Daily movement is the single most impactful health behavior available β start building the habit today.
+Daily movement is the single most impactful health behavior available; starting today means the first streak-3 badge is earned by Thursday, and the first streak-30 badge is earned in the same 30-day window most trainees spend debating whether to start at all.

 Medical Disclaimer